wp-plugins/subscribe-to-comments-reloaded/readme.txt

 3. Use your own messages to interact with your users

 == Changelog ==

+= 1.3 =
+* A new column in the Edit Comments panel will now tell you on-the-fly who's subscribed to what
+* StCR doesn't remove the other plugin's data anymore (it's none of my business, indeed!)
+* You can now use a custom CSS class, inline styles and/or HTML code to style the checkbox shown to your visitors
+* Brazilian localization added (thank you Ronaldo Richieri)
+* French localization added (thank you Li-An)

 = 1.2.1 =
 * Maintenance release, fixes a bunch of inconsistencies highlighted by its users.
 Thank you everybody for your patience!